Boost Formal Review Process

 Before Requesting a Formal Review

 Read and follow the Boost submission process.
-There are at least four steps a library author must take before a formal review is requested.
+There are several steps a library author must take before a formal review is requested.

 - What to include in Review Comments

 - Notes for Library Submitters

 - Review Wizard

 Proposed libraries are accepted into Boost only after undergoing a formal review, where Boost mailing list members comment on their evaluation of the library.

 The final "accept" or "reject" decision is made by the Review Manager, based on the review comments received from boost mailing list members.

 Boost mailing list members are encouraged to submit Formal Review comments:

 - Publicly on the mailing list or the Boost Library Incubator.

 Private comments to a library submitter may be helpful to her or him, but won't help the Review Manager reach a decision, so the other forms are preferred.